sanjayAnand0770698/SanjaysBookStore/SanjaysBookStore/README.txt

 1210- added the section call for the javascript in category index and tested the application and yeah it's good.

 1240- took a long break and back to coding.

+2022-04-06

+1010- Added covertype crud
+      addded covertype controller

+1025- added covertype repo and irepo
+1030- addded covertype to unitofwork and iwunitofwork and covertype to darabasee 1246- created migration 20220406164556 and updated the database 1305- commited on github